Bloodborne, Released on PS4 in 2015, developed by From Software

 Something old, something new….

 And therein lies the thesis of this piece.
-An assumption that some older style of game genres, in keeping with technological progress, do not die off, but perhaps are developed or evolved into something else.
+An assumption that some older styles of game genres, in keeping with technological progress, do not die off, but perhaps are developed or evolved into something else.

 Much like Bloodborne’s undead antagonists, the brawling genre was never really dead, but has, in the intervening decades, been shifting and turning into something new and different.